How to Build a Sine Wave Generator with a 555 Timer Chip

 With an LC resonant at the output of the 555 timer, the square wave signal is converted into a sine wave signal, a signal that is very much sine wave like.

-But in order for this to happen, the right ways must be chosen for the LC resonant, or else it will not work.
+But in order for this to happen, the right values must be chosen for the LC resonant circuit, or else it will not work.

-The whole purpose of a resonant circuit is that with the right values the output signal resonates.
-If you mathematics, a sine wave is the perfect model representation of resonance.
+The whole purpose of a resonant circuit is that with the right values, the output signal resonates.
+In mathematics, a sine wave is the perfect model representation of resonance.
 When resonance is achieved and it can be through an LC circuit, the output signal will be a sine wave, because a sine wave represents resonance.

 So with an LC network, we're able to resonant the square wave produced by the 555 timer chip into a sine wave.